panagiotis-michael/ML-Driven-Drone-Control-With-Hand-Gestures/README.md

 - Move drone up, down, left, right.

 ## Setup
-Everything is run on Jupyter Notebook.
+-Everything is run on Jupyter Notebook.
 Could be done on google colab as well.
+-Technologies must be downloaded as well.
+All searchable on https://pypi.org/ and can be installed with pip.
 Link for Jupyter Notebook: https://jupyter.org/

 ## Project Status